johnypark/mytflib/README.md

 It consist of four main parts:

  1. DataLoader - Loading from pd.Dataframe and TFRecords, with tf.Dataset API
- 2. Learining rate Tuner and Shaper - LR searcher to find optimal range of LR, and LR shaper to plot various shape of LR tarjectories.
+ 2. Learining rate Tuner and Shaper - LR searcher to find optimal range of LR, and LR shaper for scheduling different shapes of LR trajectories.
  3. TFRecord Curator - Write, display, and manage TFRecords
  4. Training Manager - Gradient accumulation, Class re-weighting.